opendaylight/releng-builder/docs/jenkins.rst

           cherry-pick 59/60259/17 and build netvirt, finally it will checkout latest distribution code and build a distribution.
 The resulting distribution is stored in Nexus and the URL is stored in a variable called BUNDLE_URL visible in the job console.
+          This job also accepts a gerrit topic, for example: multipatch-build:topic=binding-tlc-rpc, in this case the job will find all patches in the topic binding-tlc-rpc for the projects specified in the BUILD_ORDER parameter and will build all of them in project and patch order (branch HEAD is used if no patch is found for a project).
           Use multipatch-build-fast (vs multipatch-build) for building projects fast (-Pq).
           This job should not alter Gerrit votes for a given patch, nor will do anything with the given patch unless the patch is added to the build list.